How are the Topten lists compiled?

 What is the ‘inefficient model’?

-Each Topten list contains an anonymised ‘inefficient model’ which represents an anonymised product from a lower energy class of a similar type to those featured in the Topten list.
+Topten lists contain an anonymised ‘inefficient model’ which represents an anonymised product from a lower energy class of a similar type to those featured in the Topten list.

 The purpose of displaying this model is to allow comparison and to highlight the difference both in terms of purchase price and energy consumption.